 The Summer Solstice has its roots in earth-based traditions which typically celebrate the day with elaborate and ornate ceremonies, rituals, and celebrations.
 Do something a little special and old school to honor our Mother Earth on this special day by making a small offering.
 Buy or pick flowers and leave them on the earth in a beautiful arrangement.
 This is also a great activity for kids to participate in.
 You can even charge up your offering by writing down intentions you wish to see come to fruition and leaving them alongside the flowers.
 Don’t be surprised if all your wishes come true!

 Whether you are lucky enough to live by the ocean, lake, river, or pool, a great way to celebrate the Summer Solstice is to spend it outside, enjoying the sun and splashing in the water.
 It’s easy to stay socially distanced during a day on the beach.
-Pack the beach towels, swimsuits, an umbrella, and let’s go!
+Pack the beach towels, as well as swimsuits, and an umbrella, and let’s go!
 Because the sun is the strongest on this day, be sure to bring along ample sunscreen and sun cover-ups so you can enjoy celebrating the Summer Solstice without getting burned.

 What better way to celebrate the Summer Solstice than by spending the day in the garden.
 Get the family or friends involved and plan to do some planting.
 Today is a great day to plant flowers, vegetables, or even just to weed the beds.
 If you don’t have a garden, you can buy a special house plant or repot plants.
 Or, head over to your local botanical garden to park to take in the views and scents of some of nature’s most beautiful flowers.